dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/about-model-governance.md

 :::

 [**Model access**](model-access): Some models are mature, reusable data productions.
 Others are your team's implementation details on the way there.
-Mark models as "public" or "private," to make the distinction clear, and to control who else can `ref` them.
+Mark models as "public" or "private," to make the distinction clear and to control who else can `ref` them.

 [**Model contracts**](model-contracts): Guarantee the shape of a model, while it is building, to avoid surprises—or breaking changes for downstream queriers.
 Explicitly define column names, data types, and constraints (as supported by your data platform).